Values, variables, and pointers

 These conversion steps combine to provide the transitive conversion table:

-From: | value | reference | initializing |
+| From: | value | reference | initializing |

-to value | == | bind | materialize + bind |
+| to value | == | acquire | materialize + acquire |

-to reference | direct init + materialize | == | materialize |
+| to reference | direct init + materialize | == | materialize |

-to initializing | direct init | copy init | == |
+| to initializing | direct init | copy init | == |

-Value binding
+Value acquisition

-We call forming a value expression from a reference expression value binding.
+We call forming a value expression from a reference expression value acquisition.
 This forms a value expression that will evaluate to the value of the object in the referenced storage of the reference expression.
 It may do this by eagerly reading that value into a machine register, lazily reading that value on-demand into a machine register, or in some other way modeling that abstract value.

 See the value expressions section for more details on the semantics of value expressions.